Jenny4831/cardiovascularweb/README.md

 # cardiovascularweb
-Website to teach the general public about cardiovascular diseases.
-Does not include back-end
+Website to teach the general public about cardiovascular diseases using PHP, CSS, JavaScript, Jquery library.
+Does not include back-end.